Acne Vulgaris Treatment

 Chemical peels

 Chemical peels work to gently exfoliate the skin, removing dead skin cells, debris, and sebum from clogged pores.
-The chemical exfoliants used during the procedure also kill acne-causing bacteria, reducing the risk of acne vulgaris breakouts.
+The chemical exfoliants used during the procedure also kill acne-causing bacteria, reducing the risk of breakouts of acne vulgaris.
 Dr. Green typically uses trichloroacetic acid (TCA) during chemical peels for acne, as it helps to stimulate skin cell turnover and keep pores clear.
-TCA peels can also improve skin texture and tone for a more rejuvenated appearance.
-Dr. Green may recommend four to six chemical peels depending on the type and severity of your acne.
+TCA peels can also improve skin texture and tone, resulting in a more rejuvenated appearance.
+Dr. Green may recommend 4 to 6 chemical peels, depending on the type and severity of your acne.

 HydraFacials

 A HydraFacial is a multi-step treatment that gently cleanses, exfoliates, and nourishes the skin.
-The first step involves removing any superficial impurities found on the skin’s surface.
-The second step utilizes salicylic and glycolic acid, two hydroxy acids, to break apart dirt, dead skin cells, and sebum in clogged pores to exfoliate the skin.
+The first step is to remove any superficial impurities on the skin’s surface.
+The second step uses salicylic and glycolic acids, two hydroxy acids, to break down dirt, dead skin cells, and sebum in clogged pores, exfoliating the skin.
 The last step involves hydrating and soothing the skin with a blend of hyaluronic acid and peptides.
 A HydraFacial can also be enhanced with personalized boosters based on specific skin concerns.
-The Murad Clarifying Booster is an excellent addition for the treatment of acne breakouts, as it contains salicylic acid to create a deeper cleanse of the skin and green tea extract to soothe redness and irritation.
+The Murad Clarifying Booster is an excellent addition for treating acne breakouts, as it contains salicylic acid to provide a deeper cleanse and green tea extract to soothe redness and irritation.
 The ZO Rozatrol Booster is also excellent for acne vulgaris, containing rosa canina extract and lactose to reduce redness and inflammation.
-Additionally, red LED light can be used to reduce redness further, while blue LED light can be used to kill acne-causing bacteria on the skin’s surface.
+Additionally, red LED light therapy can further reduce redness, while blue LED light can kill acne-causing bacteria on the skin’s surface.

 Oral medications for acne vulgaris

-Oral antibiotics can be prescribed for moderate-to-severe cases of acne vulgaris to reduce the prevalence of acne-causing bacteria on the skin’s surface and eliminate acne vulgaris.
-The most common antibiotics prescribed for acne vulgaris include doxycycline, tetracycline, and minocycline.
-Oral antibiotics are excellent for treating acne vulgaris breakouts, but they are not meant to be used long-term.
-Proper sun protection is essential when using an oral antibiotic, as it increases the skin’s sensitivity to the sun.
+Oral antibiotics can be prescribed for moderate-to-severe acne vulgaris to reduce the prevalence of acne-causing bacteria on the skin’s surface and to help clear acne vulgaris.
+The most commonly prescribed systemic antibiotics for acne vulgaris include sarecycline, doxycycline, tetracycline, and minocycline.
+Oral antibiotics are effective for treating acne vulgaris breakouts, but they are not intended for long-term use.
+Proper sun protection is essential when using an oral antibiotic, as it can increase the skin’s sensitivity to sunlight.

 Women experiencing acne vulgaris due to hormonal fluctuations and polycystic ovarian syndrome (PCOS) can benefit from using Spironolactone or oral contraceptives.
-Spironolactone is an anti-androgen medication that regulates androgen or male hormone levels to reduce acne breakouts.
+Spironolactone is an anti-androgen medication that helps regulate androgen (male hormone) levels, reducing acne breakouts.
 Oral contraceptives help regulate hormone levels to reduce sebum production and acne vulgaris.
 In order to effectively treat acne, oral contraceptives must contain some form of estrogen and progesterone.
-Yaz, Ortho Tricyclen, and Estrostep are three FDA-approved oral contraceptives for treating acne vulgaris.
+Drospirenone, a progestin in birth control pills like Yaz (drospirenone/ethinylestradiol), effectively treats moderate acne by blocking androgens that trigger excess oil production, leading to fewer breakouts, inflammation, and clogged pores.
+Yaz, Ortho Tricyclen, and Estrostep are three FDA-approved oral contraceptives for the treatment of acne vulgaris.

-Patients with acne breakouts who do not respond to topical or oral medications can benefit from using oral isotretinoin.
-Isotretinoin, more commonly referred to by its brand name Accutane, is a vitamin A derivative that decreases sebum production, reduces the size of the sebaceous glands, increases the rate of skin cell turnover, and inhibits the growth of acne-causing bacteria on the skin’s surface.
+Patients with more severe cases of acne breakouts who do not respond to topical or oral medications can benefit from oral isotretinoin.
+Isotretinoin, more commonly known by its brand name Accutane, is a vitamin A derivative that decreases sebum production, reduces the size of sebaceous glands, increases the rate of skin cell turnover, and inhibits the growth of acne-causing bacteria on the skin’s surface.
 Other brand names of oral isotretinoin include Absorica, Amnesteem, Claravis, Myorisan, and Zenatane.
-Accutane is typically prescribed over a short 20-week course to treat and eliminate acne vulgaris breakouts permanently.
+Accutane is typically prescribed for a short 20-week course to treat and eliminate acne vulgaris breakouts permanently.
 Clinical trials with Accutane have demonstrated complete or nearly complete cessation of acne breakouts after therapy.
-Roughly 95% of patients who take Accutane find that their acne vulgaris breakouts do not come back.
-The remaining 5% of patients can undergo a second course of Accutane to get rid of their breakouts permanently.
+Roughly 95% of patients who take Accutane find that their acne vulgaris does not return.
+The remaining 5% of patients can undergo a second course of Accutane to clear their breakouts permanently.
 The most common adverse effects of Accutane include dry skin, lips, and eyes.
-As the FDA regulates Accutane prescriptions, patients must have monthly visits and bloodwork tests before the medication can be prescribed.
-As Accutane can cause severe congenital disabilities if taken while pregnant, patients who can become pregnant must additionally have monthly pregnancy tests and pledge to either abstinence or two forms of birth control.
+Because the FDA regulates Accutane prescriptions, patients must have monthly visits and bloodwork tests before the medication can be prescribed.
+Because Accutane can cause severe congenital disabilities if taken while pregnant, patients who can become pregnant must additionally have monthly pregnancy tests and pledge to either abstinence or two forms of birth control.

 Prescription topicals to treat acne vulgaris

-Topical retinoids, which are derivatives of vitamin A, have been used to treat acne vulgaris for more than 30 years and are highly effective at reducing inflammation and follicular clogging.
-Retinoids work to accelerate skin cell turnover, exfoliating the skin to remove buildup in pores.
-Many formulations of topical retinoids are available, including tretinoin, adapalene, dapsone, and tazarotene.
-Retinoids should only be used at night and while practicing proper sun protection, as they can make the skin more sensitive to the sun.
+Topical retinoids, derivatives of vitamin A, have been used to treat acne vulgaris for more than 30 years and are highly effective at reducing inflammation and follicular clogging.
+They accelerate skin cell turnover, exfoliating the skin and removing pore buildup.
+Many topical retinoid formulations are available, including tretinoin, adapalene, dapsone, and tazarotene.
+Retinoids should be used at night with proper sun protection, as they can make the skin more sensitive to the sun.
 Topical antibiotics manage acne breakouts by eliminating the bacteria responsible for acne vulgaris and reducing inflammation.
-The most common topical antibiotics prescribed for treating acne vulgaris are erythromycin and clindamycin, which are commonly found in concentrations of 1-4%.
-Winlevi is a topical treatment containing clascoterone, an androgen inhibitor that blocks the skin’s hormones from producing too much oil.
-By preventing the production of excess sebum, Winlevi helps keep pores clear and prevents and treats active acne breakouts.
+The most common topical antibiotics prescribed for acne vulgaris are erythromycin and clindamycin, available in concentrations of 1-4%.
+Winlevi is a topical treatment containing clascoterone, an androgen inhibitor that blocks the skin’s production of excess oil.
+By preventing excess sebum production, Winlevi helps keep pores clear and treats active acne breakouts.
 It is suitable for both males and females aged twelve and older.

-Utilizing a proper skincare regimen is essential to managing acne vulgaris and preventing the formation of new acne lesions.
+Adhering to a proper skincare regimen is essential for managing acne vulgaris and preventing new acne lesions.
 Board-certified dermatologist Dr. Michele Green’s proprietary skincare line, MGSKINLABs, contains an Acne Kit designed to manage acne breakouts effectively.
 The Pore Minimizing Cleanser uses glycolic and salicylic acid to gently exfoliate the skin, unclog pores, and minimize the appearance of enlarged pores.
-The Retexturizing Pads also contain glycolic and salicylic acid to cleanse the skin further and soften skin texture.
+The Retexturizing Pads also contain glycolic and salicylic acids to cleanse the skin further and soften skin texture.
 Lastly, the Acne Spot Treatment contains 5% benzoyl peroxide to kill acne-causing bacteria, dry out acne lesions, and reduce inflammation.
+It is important to use the spot treatment once daily on inflamed breakouts to help kill bacteria, and to limit its use to once daily to avoid skin irritation, as these active ingredients can be drying and cause skin irritation.

 Will my acne vulgaris go away on its own?

 Acne vulgaris is a skin disease characterized by dead skin cells, sebum, debris, and bacteria trapped in clogged pores.
-Acne vulgaris often develops in adolescence but can affect patients of any age.
-While some patients may be able to resolve their breakouts with over-the-counter products, including salicylic acid, azelaic acid, or benzoyl peroxide, most patients require some form of medical intervention to get rid of their acne completely.
-Acne medications and treatments target the factors that cause acne breakouts, such as excess sebum production, high concentrations of bacteria on the skin’s surface, inflammation, and clogged pores.
-These therapies can take time to work fully, meaning patients will see results after several weeks or several months of treatment.
-If you are experiencing chronic acne, the best course of action is to schedule a consultation appointment with board-certified dermatologist Dr. Michele Green to determine the treatment plan to help you get rid of your acne vulgaris and achieve clear, healthy skin.
+It often develops during adolescence but can affect patients of any age.
+While some patients may resolve their breakouts with over-the-counter products such as salicylic acid, azelaic acid, or benzoyl peroxide, most require medical intervention to clear their acne completely.
+Acne medications and treatments target the factors that cause breakouts, including excess sebum production, high concentrations of bacteria on the skin’s surface, inflammation, and clogged pores.
+These therapies can take time to work fully so that patients may see results after several weeks or months of treatment.
+If you are experiencing chronic acne, the best course of action is to schedule a consultation with board-certified dermatologist Dr. Michele Green to determine a treatment plan to help you clear your acne vulgaris and achieve clear, healthy skin.

-Acne vulgaris is the medical term for the skin condition that we commonly refer to as acne.
+Acne vulgaris is the medical term for the skin condition commonly called acne.
 Within the broader term acne vulgaris, there are several types of acne, including open and closed comedones, papules, pustules, cysts, and nodular acne.
-The treatment method will change depending on the type of acne present on the skin, which is why it is essential to consult with a board-certified dermatologist when creating your treatment plan.
+Treatment depends on the type of acne present, which is why it is essential to consult a board-certified dermatologist when creating your treatment plan.

 What is the most common type of acne?

-The most common type of acne is comedonal acne, also referred to as whiteheads and blackheads.
-Comedonal acne forms when pores are clogged with dead skin cells, debris, and other impurities.
-Whiteheads are comedonal acne lesions that are covered with skin, creating the appearance of a skin-colored bump.
-Blackheads are comedonal acne lesions with an opening of the skin’s surface, resulting in oxidation of the pore’s contents and the appearance of a dark, black bump.
+The most common type of acne is comedonal acne, also known as whiteheads and blackheads.
+Comedonal acne forms when pores become clogged with dead skin cells, debris, and other impurities.
+Whiteheads are comedonal acne lesions covered by skin, appearing as skin-colored bumps.
+Blackheads are comedonal acne lesions with an opening at the skin’s surface, resulting in oxidation of the pore’s contents and the appearance of a dark, black bump.

 What are the four stages of acne vulgaris?

-Dermatologists can classify acne vulgaris into four different stages or grades based on the severity of the breakouts.
-Stage 1 is mild acne vulgaris characterized by mostly comedonal acne and few papules or pustules.
-Stage 2 is moderate or pustular acne vulgaris characterized by multiple papules and pustules in addition to blackheads and whiteheads.
-Stage 3 is moderately severe or nodulocystic acne vulgaris characterized by numerous papules and pustules.
-Several inflamed nodules or cysts may develop and may also extend to the back or chest.
-Stage 4 is severe nodulocystic acne vulgaris characterized by numerous eruptions of inflamed nodular or cystic acne lesions.
+Dermatologists can classify acne vulgaris into four stages or grades based on the severity of breakouts.
+Stage 1 is mild acne vulgaris, characterized by predominantly comedonal lesions and a few papules or pustules.
+Stage 2 is moderate or pustular acne vulgaris, characterized by multiple papules and pustules, along with blackheads and whiteheads.
+Stage 3 is moderately severe or nodulocystic acne vulgaris, characterized by numerous papules and pustules.
+Several inflamed nodules or cysts may develop and may extend to the back or chest.
+Stage 4 is severe nodulocystic acne vulgaris, characterized by numerous inflamed nodular or cystic lesions.

 Acne vulgaris typically occurs most severely during adolescence due to hormone fluctuations associated with puberty.
-However, it can affect men and women of all ages and to different degrees.
+However, it can affect men and women of all ages to varying degrees.

 Can other conditions appear as acne vulgaris?

 Yes!
 One skin disorder commonly mistaken for acne vulgaris is acne rosacea.
 Rosacea is a chronic inflammatory skin condition characterized by facial redness, flushing, and broken blood vessels.
-Patients with rosacea can also develop acne rosacea, which appears as pimples and pustules.
-While acne rosacea looks similar to acne vulgaris, they are not the same.
-The exact cause of acne rosacea is unknown, although there may be environmental or biological risk factors that can trigger a breakout.
-Acne vulgaris, however, is formed when pores are clogged with sebum, dead skin cells, debris, and, in cases of inflammatory acne, bacteria.
-Acne rosacea is often accompanied by visible signs of rosacea, such as diffuse redness and facial telangiectasia.
+Patients with rosacea can also develop acne rosacea, characterized by acne-like lesions.
+Although acne rosacea resembles acne vulgaris, they are not the same.
+The exact cause of acne rosacea is unknown, though environmental or biological risk factors may trigger a breakout.
+Acne vulgaris, however, forms when pores are clogged with sebum, dead skin cells, debris, and, in cases of inflammatory acne, bacteria.
+Visible signs such as diffuse redness and facial telangiectasia often accompany acne rosacea.
 Another skin disorder often mistaken for acne vulgaris is perioral dermatitis.
-This disorder is characterized by skin inflammation and irritation around the mouth.
+This disorder is characterized by inflammation and irritation of the skin around the mouth.
 It can appear as a bumpy, red, scaly rash that is often itchy.
 Lifestyle habits, topical or inhaled steroid use, or biological factors can trigger perioral dermatitis.
 If you are experiencing red bumps on your face that may look like acne breakouts, consult with a board-certified dermatologist like Dr. Green.
-As acne vulgaris can appear similarly to acne rosacea, perioral dermatitis, and other skin conditions, a proper diagnosis is crucial to ensuring that you are using the correct treatments for your skin concerns.
+Because acne vulgaris can resemble acne rosacea, perioral dermatitis, and other skin conditions, a proper diagnosis is crucial to ensure you use the correct treatments for your skin concerns.

 Why did I get acne vulgaris?

-Acne vulgaris occurs when the pores become clogged with oil, dead skin cells, and debris, leading to red bumps on the skin’s surface.
-Several risk factors can lead to the continued prevalence of acne vulgaris, including:
+Acne vulgaris occurs when pores become clogged with oil, dead skin cells, and debris, resulting in red bumps on the skin’s surface.
+Several risk factors contribute to the continued prevalence of acne vulgaris, including:

-• A diet that is high in carbohydrates, sugars, and dairy
+- A diet that is high in carbohydrates, sugars, dairy, and glycemic index foods.

-When you consult with Dr. Green in her private NYC dermatology office, she will first assess your medical history and skin concerns.
-She may order blood tests to determine if any underlying factors may be causing the acne breakouts.
-Afterward, she will be able to create a customized acne vulgaris treatment plan to help you eliminate your breakouts for good and achieve clear, smooth skin.
+When you consult with Dr. Green in her private NYC When you consult with Dr. Green in her private NYC dermatology office, she will first review your medical history and skin concerns.
+She may order blood tests to determine whether any underlying factors are causing your acne breakouts.
+Afterward, she will create a customized acne vulgaris treatment plan to help you eliminate breakouts for good and achieve clear, smooth skin.

 What is the strongest natural antibiotic for acne?

-Some natural antibiotics that can help acne breakouts include honey, tea tree oil, and sulfur.
-These ingredients contain antibacterial properties that can potentially have acne-fighting abilities.
-However, natural remedies are not always effective or safe to use, and it is important to consult with a board-certified dermatologist like Dr. Green before applying anything new to the skin.
+Some natural antibiotics that can help break out acne include honey, tea tree oil, and sulfur.
+These ingredients contain antibacterial properties that may help fight acne.
+However, natural remedies are not always effective or safe, and it is important to consult a board-certified dermatologist, such as Dr. Green, before applying anything new to the skin.
 Honey-based products can help reduce redness associated with acne, but their antibacterial properties often do not protect against acne-causing bacteria like C. acnes.
-Some clinical studies support the treatment of mild acne with tea tree oil; however, it is essential to dilute tea tree oil and never apply it directly to the skin, as it can cause irritation and burning, especially in patients with sensitive skin.
-Instead of trying home remedies that can lead to irritation and worsening of acne breakouts, it is best to consult with Dr. Green to get the right treatment options for your specific skin concerns and acne breakouts.
+Some clinical studies support the use of tea tree oil for mild acne; however, it is essential to dilute it and never apply it directly to the skin, as it can cause irritation and burning, especially in patients with sensitive skin.
+Instead of trying home remedies that can irritate your skin and worsen acne breakouts, it is best to consult Dr. Green to get the right treatment options for your specific skin concerns.

 What not to do with acne vulgaris?

-Certain precautions should be taken to avoid exacerbating acne vulgaris breakouts.
-Patients should avoid using harsh exfoliants or scrubs when cleansing the skin, as this can result in dryness, irritation, and worsening of acne.
-Oily skincare products should not be used to avoid clogged pores and the development of new acne lesions.
+Certain precautions should be taken to avoid worsening acne vulgaris breakouts.
+Patients should avoid harsh exfoliants or scrubs when cleansing the skin, as these can cause dryness, irritation, and worsening of acne.
+Oily skincare products should be avoided to prevent clogged pores and the development of new acne lesions.
 Skincare products for acne-prone skin should be oil-free and labeled non-comedogenic, meaning they will not clog pores.
-Patients with acne vulgaris should not stay in sweaty clothes for a long time after working out, as sweat trapped between workout clothing and skin can clog pores, trap oil, debris, and bacteria, and result in acne breakouts.
-Instead, patients should take off sweaty clothes and cleanse the skin as soon as possible to prevent the formation of new acne.
-It is also critical not to “pop” or squeeze acne breakouts as this can cause scarring.
+Patients with acne vulgaris should not wear sweaty clothes for a long time after working out, as sweat trapped between workout clothing and skin can clog pores, trap oil, debris, and bacteria, and lead to acne breakouts.
+Instead, patients should remove sweaty clothes and cleanse their skin as soon as possible to prevent new acne from forming.
+It is also critical not to “pop” or squeeze acne breakouts, as this can cause scarring.

 Can you pop acne vulgaris?

 No!
-An acne vulgaris lesion should never be popped or picked at, as the pus and bacteria trapped inside can spread on the skin and infect other clogged pores.
-Popping a pimple can also damage the skin tissue and create an acne scar, which is often harder to treat than the acne lesion itself.
+An acne vulgaris lesion should never be popped or picked at, as the pus and bacteria trapped inside can spread to other clogged pores and infect them.
+Popping a pimple can also damage skin tissue and create an acne scar, which is often harder to treat than the acne lesion itself.
 The best thing to do when experiencing acne vulgaris is to consult with Dr. Green in her private boutique dermatology office in New York City.
-There, she will assess your skin and medical history and order any necessary lab tests to determine factors that can be contributing to your acne vulgaris.
+There, she will assess your skin and medical history and order any necessary lab tests to determine factors that may be contributing to your acne vulgaris.
 She will then customize an acne vulgaris treatment plan with in-office treatments, topical and oral medications, and targeted skincare products to help eliminate your acne for good.

 How to get started with acne vulgaris treatment today

 Acne vulgaris is a skin condition that affects as many as 50 million Americans annually, making it one of the most common skin disorders in the US.
-Acne vulgaris breakouts are typically associated with adolescence, though they can persist or develop well into adulthood.
-While some individuals are able to keep acne breakouts at bay with over-the-counter products, many find that their skincare routines are not enough to prevent and manage acne vulgaris.
-Luckily, many professional treatment options are available at Dr. Green’s private dermatology office, including topical treatments, oral medications, and in-office treatments.
-Research has shown that the best way to combat acne vulgaris is to take a combination approach, utilizing various topical and oral therapies along with dermatological procedures to achieve smooth, clear, bright skin that lasts.
-With many treatment options to choose from, it can be difficult to know which treatments will be best for you, which is why the best first step for the treatment of acne vulgaris is to schedule an appointment with expert dermatologist Dr. Michele Green.
+Breakouts are typically associated with adolescence, though they can persist or develop well into adulthood.
+While some individuals can keep breakouts at bay with over-the-counter products, many find that their skincare routines are not enough to prevent or manage acne vulgaris.
+Fortunately, many professional treatment options are available at Dr. Green’s private dermatology office, including topical treatments, oral medications, and in-office treatments.
+Research has shown that the best way to combat acne vulgaris is to take a combination approach, using various topical and oral therapies along with dermatological procedures to achieve smooth, clear, bright skin that lasts.
+With so many treatment options to choose from, it can be difficult to know which will be best for you, which is why the best first step in treating acne vulgaris is to schedule an appointment with expert dermatologist Dr. Michele Green.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including acne surgery, HydraFacials, and prescription medications for acne vulgaris.
-Dr. Green takes a holistic approach and embraces a less-is-more philosophy, creating customized skincare routines and treatment plans that cater to the unique concerns and aesthetic goals of her patients.
-She is consistently identified as one of New York’s best dermatologists by Castle Connolly, New York Magazine, Super Doctors, and The New York Times for her dedication to her patients and expertise.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including acne surgery, HydraFacials, and prescription acne medications.
+Dr. Green takes a holistic approach and embraces a less-is-more philosophy, creating customized skincare routines and treatment plans tailored to her patients’ unique concerns and aesthetic goals.
+She is consistently recognized by Castle Connolly, New York Magazine, Super Doctors, and The New York Times as one of New York’s best dermatologists for her dedication to her patients and expertise.
 Please call us at 212-535-3088 or email our New York City-based office today to schedule a consultation with Dr. Michele Green and get started with your personalized acne treatment.